 - Store food when not eating or preparing in the bear-proof storage lockers.

-- Keep 100 years between you and bears.
+- Keep 100 years between you and the bears.

 Seasons at the North Rim

-The North Rim of the Grand Canyon is wetter than the south and get about 140-inches of snow a year.
-Road are closed from December 1 until May 15.
-Temperatures range from lows in teens to highs in the 30s F from December until March.
+The North Rim of the Grand Canyon is wetter than the South and receives about 140 inches of snow a year.
+Roads are closed from December 1 until May 15.
+From December until March, temperatures range from lows in the teens to highs in the 30s F.

-Spring weather starts to pop in April, though snow is still possible.
-Temperatures warm to highs in the 50s and 60 with lows in the 30s until early June.
+Spring weather starts in April, though snow is still possible.
+Temperatures warm to highs in the 50s and 60s with lows in the 30s until early June.
 Wildflowers start to bloom in spring and continue until Summer.

 Summer temperatures remain mild with highs in the 70s and lows in the 40 until mid-September.
 Though late summer brings monsoon rains to the region.